crmne/paolino.me/_posts/2017-11-18-installing-tensorflow-1.4.0-macos-cuda.md

 * Your CUDA GPU Compute Capability, which you can check [here](https://developer.nvidia.com/cuda-gpus).
 For example, a GTX 1070 has Compute Capability 6.1
 * The location of the python3 executable, by running `which python3`.
 You can copy this value to the clipboard by running `which python3 | pbcopy`
 * The CUDA and cuDNN versions you have, e.g. 9.0 and 7, respectively
+* The gcc that should be used by nvcc as the host compiler should be `/usr/bin/gcc`.
+See footnote[^2].

 Now you are ready to answer `configure`'s questions yourself.
 Here's an example run: